aridoza/foundational-java/java-basics/methods-and-scope-lesson/README.md

     thirdAndFirst("Times","thyme");
     ```

 3. Write a method called `transmogrifier()`.
 This method should accept three arguments, which you can assume will be numbers.
-Your function should return the "transmogrified" result, which is the product of the first two numbers raised to the power of the third number.
+Your method should return the "transmogrified" result, which is the product of the first two numbers raised to the power of the third number.
 For example, the transmogrified result of `5`, `3`, and `2` — `(5 times 3) to the power of 2` — is `225`.

-    Use your function to find the following:
+    Use your method to find the following:

     ```java
     transmogrifier(5, 4, 3);